Souls-R/sts_cardillustration/README.md

 It has been developed for the [ElainaInSpire](https://github.com/fe11n/ElainaInSpire) Mod, and welcome to play the pre-release version of this mod.

-You can access the tool through https://stscard.noiatrio.site/ or https://sts-cardillustration.vercel.app/, with no need for installation.
+You can access the tool through https://sts-cardillustration.vercel.app/, with no need for installation.

 The tool will crop and resize your card illustration to the correct size: 250x190 (512x) and 500x380 (1024x).